0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 ## Automate our Remote Code Execution With Python

 The following python script runs commands on the target with the curl command used previously.
 It uses hURL to url encode the commands.
-The while loop gives us a feeling of a shell and lets us send commands a little faster.
+The while loop gives us a feeling of a shell and lets us send commands a little faster (I had issues with curl --data-urlencode).

 ```python
 import os